 On 6 February 1952, King George VI died in his sleep at the age of 56.
 Greatly respected and admired by the vast majority of his subjects at the time of his death, his reputation has, if anything, been enhanced over the intervening 60 years.
-Recently it has received a boost through the huge public interest in the extraordinarily successful 2010 film The King’s Speech.
+It also received a boost through the huge public interest in the extraordinarily successful 2010 film The King’s Speech.
 Tackling directly the problem of the often crippling speech impediment that had dogged George VI for most of his life, the film concentrated upon his sometimes explosive interaction with the unorthodox speech therapist Lionel Logue.

 Prince Albert, Duke of York (as George VI was known before he became king), had been bullied and undermined from childhood by his tyrannical father, George V, and kept at a distance by his cold mother, Queen Mary.
 Understandably, he grew up with a profound lack of self-confidence that not merely caused him to stammer so badly in public that he sometimes became incoherent, but also often tipped him into inarticulate and unpredictable rages.